The programme

 Impact Development Manager, Battery Centre Twente

-This session explores how the Twente region can become more self-sufficient and sustainable in food production.
-We will discuss key barriers and opportunities across themes such as soil health, water, biodiversity, food production, governance, and urban planning, aiming to shape a shared vision and outline priorities for a future research agenda to support the development of a climate-resilient regional food system.
+• This session explores how the region can become more self-sufficient and sustainable in food production.
+Building on the outcomes of the Workshop: Regenerating sustainable food systems in Eastern Netherlands which took place on September 19th, we will further explore key barriers and opportunities across themes such as soil health, water, biodiversity, food production, governance and land use planning, to shape a shared vision and outline priorities for a future research agenda to support the development of a climate-resilient regional food system.

-Building on the symposium on drought and water scarcity we organized in June, this session aims to connect science and practice on this key challenge for drought-prone regions.
-Join us to discover how scientists and practitioners take steps to realize the transition to drought-resilience - and connect with experts from Twente and beyond.
+• Building on the symposium on drought and water scarcity we organized in June, this session aims to connect science and practice on this key challenge for drought-prone regions.
+Join us to discover how scientists and practitioners take steps to realize the transition to drought-resilience – and connect with experts from Twente and beyond.
+These short presentations will be followed by a dialogue with discussants and participants:

 Afternoon sessions